nesaboz/pyexcel/docs/source/index.rst

 .. note::

    The documentation of pyexcel v0.6.0 is under review and rewrite.
-If you have missed some information, please read [v0.5.3](http://pyexcel.readthedocs.io/en/v0.5.3/)
+If you have missed some information, please read `v0.5.3 <http://pyexcel.readthedocs.io/en/v0.5.3/>`_

 Introduction
 -------------

+**pyexcel** provides single application programming interface(API) to read, write and manipulate data in different excel file formats, in different storage media( disk, memory, database) and in different python data structures.
+Its loosely coupled architecture and well-defined plugin interface make the library easily extensible with the promise of a single API.
+Hence, this library makes information processing involving excel files, tabular data an enjoyable task.
-**pyexcel** provides **one** application programming interface to read, manipulate and write data in different excel formats.
-This library makes information processing involving excel files an enjoyable task.
-The data in excel files can be turned into :ref:`array or dict<a-list-of-data-structures>` with least code, vice versa.
-This library focuses on data processing using excel files as storage media hence fonts, colors and charts were not and will not be considered.
+It is really handy to use this library to convert the data in excel files into :ref:`array or dict<a-list-of-data-structures>` with least code, or vice versa.
+With that said, fonts, colors and charts in the excel files were not and will not be considered.

 The idea originated from the common usability problem when developing an excel file driven web applications for non-technical office workers: such as office assistant,